CSIS-iLab/india-states/_analysis/states-update-february-12-2020.md

 The central government has approved a nearly $837.8 million multi-purpose project to provide uninterrupted water for irrigation to farmers in Jammu and Kashmir's Kathua district and to produce power, Union Minister Jitendra Singh said. **Source:** [Live Mint](https://www.livemint.com/news/india/centre-gives-nod-to-nearly-rs-6-000-cr-multi-purpose-project-in-j-k-11580775125844.html) **In Detail:** [Press Release](https://pib.gov.in/PressReleseDetail.aspx?PRID=1601798)

-Jammu & Kashmir Lieutenant Governor GC Murmu along with its Administrative Council approved the implementation of the Jal Jeevan Mission (JJM) and the plan to achieve 100 per cent coverage of piped water supply by December 2021 across the region, aligning it to the country's mission.
+Jammu & Kashmir Lieutenant Governor GC Murmu along with its Administrative Council approved the implementation of the Jal Jeevan Mission and the plan to achieve 100 per cent coverage of piped water supply by December 2021 across the region, aligning it to the country's mission.
 The mission aims to provide Functional Household Tap Connections (FHTC) to every rural household **Source:** [Republic World](https://www.republicworld.com/india-news/general-news/every-jk-rural-household-to-receive-piped-water-by-dec-2021.html)

 **Kerala**